 What Is the Best Bread for French Toast?

 There are many types of bread that you can use to make French toast.
-If you want to have the most delicious breakfast ever, there are certain types of bread that work better for this meal.
+If you want to have the most delicious breakfast ever, there are certain types that work better for this meal.

 It’s highly recommended to use either brioche, a French baguette, or challah when making French toast.
 All three of these bread types will work out nicely.